Home

 A round bilge hull can not be planked with sheets, but has to be either carved or strip planked.
 A long and narrow hull will be a lot easier to plank than one that is short and wide.

 Planking a round-bilge hull with sheet material, the way paper models often are constructed, is by all accounts a compromise.
-You see build logs in forums, often scratch-builds, done this way with styrene sheet.
+You also see build logs in forums, often scratch-builds, done this way with styrene sheet.

 It seems to work well enough if the model is kept relatively small.
 The larger the hull, the more noticeable the staggered shape will be.
+Also, the more bulkheads and closer together, the smoother the result.

 Multihull